 If your family has moved here to fulfill a military role, thank you for your service!

 One of PAVE’s programs, Parent Training and Information (PTI), helps Washington families be the best advocates they can be for children who need special education support.
-PTI does this by providing information, training, resources, and technical assistance to help parents/caregivers understand their rights and responsibilities, navigate school, and connect with community resources.
+PTI does this by providing information, training, resources, and individualized support to help parents/caregivers understand their rights and responsibilities, navigate school, and connect with community resources.

 Our PTI team of resource coordinators is positioned throughout the state, so be sure to check our calendar of events to see if there might be a training near your local area.
-We also provide online trainings and articles through the Learning and School section of PAVE’s website.
+PTI offers four toolkits to support your journey:

 Following is some basic information to help you start navigating Washington systems.

 - Our State Education Agency is the Office of Superintendent of Public Instruction (OSPI): k12.wa.us.

 - Local Education Agencies (LEAs) are organized as 295 Districts that operate independently and include a school board governance structure.
 School boards are responsible to follow the Open Public Meetings Act.